alimate/spring-sockets/README.md

     { "symbol": "symbol_name", "value": val }

 ### How to run it locally?
-Just use the following command and your service would be accessible at `ws://localhost:8080/stocks`:
+Just use the following command on Linux/Mac and your service would be accessible at `ws://localhost:8080/stocks`:

-    mvnw spring-boot:run
+    ./mvnw spring-boot:run
+And this if your're using a windows machine:

+    mvnw.cmd spting-boot:run

 [heroku-sleeping]: https://blog.heroku.com/app_sleeping_on_heroku